icopy-site/awesome/docs/awesome/awesome-security.md

 - [Matano](https://github.com/matanolabs/matano): Open source serverless security lake platform on AWS that lets you ingest, store, and analyze petabytes of security data into an Apache Iceberg data lake and run realtime Python detections as code.
 - [Falco](https://falco.org/) - The cloud-native runtime security project and de facto Kubernetes threat detection engine now part of the CNCF.
 - [VAST](https://github.com/tenzir/vast) - Open source security data pipeline engine for structured event data, supporting high-volume telemetry ingestion, compaction, and retrieval; purpose-built for security content execution, guided threat hunting, and large-scale investigation.
+- [Substation](https://github.com/brexhq/substation) - Substation is a cloud native data pipeline and transformation toolkit written in Go.

 ### IDS / IPS / Host IDS / Host IPS

 - [Snort](https://www.snort.org/) - Snort is a free and open source network intrusion prevention system (NIPS) and network intrusion detection system (NIDS)created by Martin Roesch in 1998.
 Snort is now developed by Sourcefire, of which Roesch is the founder and CTO.
 In 2009, Snort entered InfoWorld's Open Source Hall of Fame as one of the "greatest [pieces of] open source software of all time".
 - [Zeek](https://zeek.org/) - Zeek is a powerful network analysis framework that is much different from the typical IDS you may know.
   - [zeek2es](https://github.com/corelight/zeek2es) - An open source tool to convert Zeek logs to Elastic/OpenSearch.
 You can also output pure JSON from Zeek's TSV logs!
+- [DrKeithJones.com](https://drkeithjones.com) - A blog on cyber security and network security monitoring.
 - [OSSEC](https://ossec.github.io/) - Comprehensive Open Source HIDS.
 Not for the faint of heart.
 Takes a bit to get your head around how it works.
 Performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response.
 It runs on most operating systems, including Linux, MacOS, Solaris, HP-UX, AIX and Windows.
 Plenty of reasonable documentation.
 Sweet spot is medium to large deployments.
 - [Suricata](http://suricata-ids.org/) - Suricata is a high performance Network IDS, IPS and Network Security Monitoring engine.
 Open Source and owned by a community run non-profit foundation, the Open Information Security Foundation (OISF).
 Suricata is developed by the OISF and its supporting vendors.
 - [Security Onion](http://blog.securityonion.net/) - Security Onion is a Linux distro for intrusion detection, network security monitoring, and log management.
 It's based on Ubuntu and contains Snort, Suricata, Zeek, OSSEC, Sguil, Squert, Snorby, ELSA, Xplico, NetworkMiner, and many other security tools.
 The easy-to-use Setup wizard allows you to build an army of distributed sensors for your enterprise in minutes!